We have talked about investing in commodities.

 No need to panic

-There are more traditional ways of dealing with the current – and possibly sustained – downtrend of the dollar.
+There are more traditional ways of dealing with the current – and possibly sustained – downtrend of the value of the dollar.
 The market for gold and other safe-haven precious metals is much less byzantine than that for forex and much more stable than that for crypto.
 Also, there are several funds available that hedge against inflation by investing in commodities or inflation-adjusted U.S. Treasury bonds.
 Or you could research which domestic companies receive the highest proportion of their revenues from exports or operations abroad.

 While these are challenging economic times, you have a dizzying array of investment possibilities from which to choose.
 So before you start parsing the difference between forex swaps and currency swaps – and there is a difference – maybe you should talk to someone aware of the risks.
 If you’re not ready to dive that deep, it’s still recommended to talk to your financial advisor.